OasisDEX/oasis-earn-sc/packages/dma-library/src/operations/refinance/README.md

 protocol and the list of arguments for the refinance operation.
 It returns a list of calls to be executed in the form of an `IOperation`, same as the rest of the operations defined in the library.

-A couple of helper functions are also provided.
-One to retrieve the name of an operation given the origin and target protocols, `getRefinanceOperationName`.
-And another to retrieve all of the defined refinance operations that are available, called `getAvailableRefinanceOperationsNames`.
+Three helper functions are also provided:

+- `getRefinanceOperationName`: retrieves the name of an operation given the origin and target protocols
-TODO `getRefinanceOperationDefinition`
+- `getAvailableRefinanceOperationsNames`: retrieves all of the defined refinance operations that are available
+- `getRefinanceOperationDefinition`: retrieves the operation definition, including the name of the operation, the different actions that are used and their optionality.
+This can be used to create a tool that generates the corresponding operation definitions in the `package/deploy-configurations` folder

 # Directory and files structure